Embodying Physical Computing into Soft Robots: Introduction

-Therefore, there is a tremendous opportunity to converge the two fields of soft robotics and physical computing.
+Therefore, there is a tremendous opportunity to introduce physical computing into the field of soft robotics.
 That is, one could construct a physical computer out of soft materials and integrate it with soft sensors and actuators.
-Such integration can lead to a new class of entirely soft computation and control methods with flexibility and programmability for more sophisticated robotic tasks.
-As a result, a new discipline can emerge to bridge material science, information theory, and soft robotic control.
-Over the past several years, we have witnessed a rapid emergence of soft robots with integrated and embodied physical computers.
-Therefore, this perspective paper aims to capture this momentum and establish a more formal framework for embodying physical computing in soft robots.
-Consequently, it will survey the different analog and algorithmic computers implemented in the soft robotic body and discuss future directions.
+Such integration can lead to a new class of entirely soft computation and control methods with flexibility, robustness, and programmability for more sophisticated tasks.
+As a result, we have witnessed a rapid emergence of soft robots with integrated and embodied physical computers over the past several years.
+And these physically computing robots have become an important part of recent reviews that offer a birds-eye overview on embodied intelligence (or mechanical intelligence, physical control) in robotics \cite{chen2025physical, chen2025advancing, mengaldo2022concise, milana2025physical}.

+On the other hand, we believe a separate, deeper dive into physical computing in soft robots can benefit the research community.
+Specifically, we aim to define physical computing using a rigorous framework, including encoding, decoding, and a (re-)programmable computing kernel, and build upon this definition to categorize physical computing into two distinct types: analog and algorithmic (more in the following Section 1).
+In this way, we can dissect and re-examine soft robotics through a different lens.
+We will also have a more systematic framework to introduce new physical computing concepts from other disciplines to robotics.

+Therefore, this perspective paper will first establish a more formal framework for physical computing, then survey the different analog and algorithmic computers implemented in the soft robots, and discuss challenges and future directions in the end.